precisely/rapids/doc/architecture.md

     (suspending-expression)))
 ```

-  A second continuation is generated that looks like the following:
+  A second partition function is generated that looks like the following:
 ```clojure
 (fn [{:keys [A-arg-0, A-arg-1]}
   (A A-arg-0 A-arg-1)])